struggling-student/.github/profile/README.md

-# Struggling Student in Computer Science 💻
+# Sleepy Software Engineer 💻

 > [!NOTE]
 > This organization contains all my personal projects and assignments that i am currently working on or have worked on in the past that are related to my Computer Science degree at La Sapienza University of Rome.